Edualk12/homelab-monitoring-zabbix/README.md

 - In depth configuration of SNMP
 - Using MIB manager to navigate easier
 - How SNMP works
-- How to configure Zabbix
+- How to configure Zabbix agents and SNMP
 - How to create a custom Template
+- Troubleshooting Zabbix
+- Zabbix Navigation and Administration
 - OID vs MIB
+- Configuring Triggers